arbor-sim/arbor/doc/python/hardware.rst

 * *Query* available hardware resources (e.g. the number of available GPUs), and initializing MPI.

 Note that to utilize some hardware features Arbor must be built and installed with the feature enabled, for example MPI or a GPU.
-Please refer to the :ref:`kind <modelcellkind>` for informatioon on how to enable hardware support.
+Please refer to the :ref:`kind <in_build_install>` for informatioon on how to enable hardware support.

 Available resources
 -------------------